Odostomia baranoffensis: Description

 The elongate-ovate, yellowish-white shell is rather stout.
 Its length measures 6.3 mm.
 The whorls of the protoconch are obliquely immersed in the first of the succeeding turns, the outer edge of the last turn only being visible.
 The six whorls of the teleoconch are well rounded, with a narrow, tabulate shoulder at the summit.
 The suture is rendered subchanneled by the shoulder at the summit of the whorls.
-The periphery and the base of the body whorl is inflated, well rounded, the latter with a depressed pit, but no perforation in the umbilical area.
+The periphery and the base of the body whorl are inflated and well rounded, the latter with a depressed pit, but no perforation in the umbilical area.
 The entire surface is marked by lines of growth and very fine spiral striations.
 The aperture is ear-shaped.
 The posterior angle is obtuse.
 The outer lip is thick within and thin at the edge.
 The columella is very stout, twisted and obliquely revolute, armed with a thick oblique fold opposite the umbilical chink;.
 The parietal wall is covered by a thin callus.